ProblemSolutionHow it works PricingGemsBlog ToolsFAQ Book a Call →

 Send a final invoice with a clear itemized breakdown.
 If any work was left incomplete and agreed to be scoped out, note that explicitly.
 If there are outstanding expenses to reconcile, handle them before the engagement closes.

 Don't let invoices go out 48 hours before the contract ends and expect payment immediately.
 Give clients at least 2 weeks to process a final invoice.
-If your contract allows for retainage, remind them of the terms and timeline early — don't let it be a surprise.
+If your contract allows for retainage, remind them of the terms and timeline early, do not let it be a surprise.

 If there are any financial disputes, deal with them directly.
 Trying to quietly keep deposits or letting a final invoice sit unpaid while you pretend the engagement is over creates ongoing liability.
 Resolve it, document it, and close it.

-This is a deliverable most agencies don't produce but should.
-It's a 1–2 page document that summarizes:
+This is a deliverable most agencies do not produce but should.
+It is a 1 to 2 page document that summarizes:

 Send it as a formal document, not an email.
 It signals professionalism and care.
 It becomes the reference point if questions arise in the future.
-And it's a record you can use internally to improve your processes.
+And it is a record you can use internally to improve your processes.

 After all the logistics are handled, send a personal note.
 Not a template.
 Not a form email.
 A short, specific message that acknowledges the relationship you built and wishes them well.